kczernuszka/users_creator/README.md

 # xlstousers
-Linux tool to create users based on xml file.
+Linux tool to create users from xml file.